Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Interventional effects with baseline and time-varying confounders

-If there are no time-varying confounders, then the counterfactual CIF $F(t;z,z)$ is identical to $F(t;z)$, which allows us to decompose the total effect into interventional direct and indirect effects.
-Details are provided in Supplementary Material A. However, in the presence of time-varying confounders, the counterfactual CIF $F(t;z,z)$ generally does not equal $F(t;z)$.
+which allows us to decompose the total effect into interventional direct and indirect effects.
+Details are provided in Supplementary Material A.1.
+However, in the presence of time-varying confounders, the counterfactual CIF $F(t;z,z)$ generally does not equal $F(t;z)$.
 The interventional direct and indirect effects sum to a so-called overall effect (OE),

-Figure \ref{fig:dag} shows the directed acyclic graphs (DAGs) for the counting processes.
-In the left figure, the counting processes are at the natural level.
-For simplicity, we omit the arrows from $Z$ and baseline confounders $X$ to all post-treatment variables.
-Assumption \ref{ie:haz2_t} means that there is no unmeasured confounding between $\tilde{N}_1(\cdot)$ and $\tilde{N}_2(\cdot)$.
-In the right figure, the intermediate event process $\tilde{N}_1(\cdot)$ is replaced by the draw $G(\cdot)$. the unconditional hazard of $G(\cdot)$ is determined by Assumption \ref{ie:haz_t}.
-Since $G(\cdot)$ is an external variable, all arrows to $G(\cdot)$ shall be blocked, such as the arrow from unmeasured confounder $U_2$ to $G(t_2)$.
-However, due to semicompeting risks, the draw $G(t)$ is only valid if $G(t^-)=\tilde{N}_2(t^-)=0$, and we use black lines to represent this deterministic relation.
-The interventional indirect effect evaluates the effect on the terminal event by manipulating the intermediate event.

 \begin{remark} An alternative to Assumption \ref{ie:haz_t} is to assume that we draw the intermediate event process according to the prevalence,